dyno-might/dyno-might.github.io/_posts/2021-02-26-better-DIY-air-purifier.md

 </div>
 <br>

 A recent [study](https://www.cbc.ca/1.5900782) from the University of Toronto also measured the CADR of a similar box-fan purifier.
 They measure around 92 ft³/min.
-(They don't give numbers, but there's a [graph](https://i.cbc.ca/1.5902727.1612545406!/fileImage/httpImage/image.png_gen/derivatives/original_1180/air-purifiers-graph.png) CADR=100 is 130 pixels high and the box fan is 100 pixels high.)
+(They don't give numbers, but there's a [graph](https://i.cbc.ca/1.5902727.1612545406!/fileImage/httpImage/image.png_gen/derivatives/original_1180/air-purifiers-graph.png) where a CADR of 100 ft³/min would be 130 pixels high and the box fan is 100 pixels high.)
 This is reassuringly close to my estimate of 76.6.
 I'd put a confidence band of around 20% on my numbers due to the crude measurement of room volume.
-Also, I use 3 HEPA filters rather than a single MERV 13 filter, so there's no reason to think true performance is exactly the same.
+Also, I used 3 HEPA filters rather than a single MERV 13 filter, so there's no reason to think true performance is exactly the same.

 ## Measuring noise